• Home

 Matthew 5:44 AMP-But I say to you, love [that is, unselfishly seek the best or higher good for] your enemies and pray for those who persecute you.

 If you only love those you deem as “lovable”, then what good is that?
-It’s easy to love people from a distance, but when they are close to you and you see their flaws, it’s another story.

 3. Seek God For Guidance